Parents Of 20-Year-Old Accused Of Starting Pittsburgh Riot Filmed Escorting Him Into Police Headquarters

-A Pittsburgh, Pennsylvania native believed to be responsible for lighting a police cruiser on fire was seen walking their into police headquarters to turn himself in Monday with what is believed to be his parents in tow.
+A Pittsburgh, Pennsylvania, native believed to be responsible for lighting a police cruiser on fire was seen walking into police headquarters to turn himself in Monday with what is believed to be his parents in tow.

 Pittsburgh’s KDKA 2 reported that 20-year-old Brian Bartels was identified by police as a person of interest for inciting violence and riots in Pittsburgh on Saturday.